brianhallerweb/dotfiles/README.md

 move your dotfiles into the home directory

 enable copy and paste
-move .vimrc and .vim folder into place (you need to add .vim to dotfiles repo)
+move .vimrc and .vim folder into place

 enable audio and  unmute the sound (for some reason it is muted by default)
 $ sudo pacman -S alsa-utils pulseaudio